sisrfeng/PyTorch_Gaussian_YOLOv3/README.md

 #### Docker Environment

-We provide a Dockerfile to build an environment that meets the above requirements.
+we provide a Dockerfile to build an environment that meets the above requirements.

 ```bash
 # build docker image